-For much of the country we have begin to experience the colder temperatures.
+For much of the country, we have begun to experience colder temperatures.
 What does that mean to the automotive paint industry?
 These colder temperatures play a part in paint curing.
-Colder temperatures means many issues to overcome in paint drying.
+Colder temperatures mean many issues to overcome in paint drying.
 While a heated shop may seem to be an obvious solution, this does not solve the issues.
-As a matter of fact it often creates new ones.
+As a matter of fact, it often creates new ones.
 Below we identify some of these issues and share some options in resolving these issues.

 Painting at colder temperatures produces excessively high film thickness which leads to issues like:

 - solvent popping (tiny pinhole-sized bumps caused by solvent evaporation)

 - orange peeling (where the paint will resemble and feel like the skin of an orange).

 - drying paint takes considerable longer time to cure in cold temperatures.
 Creating a greater chance for paint to drip and run.

 Condensations Affects On Auto Paint

 With the colder weather and painting in a heated environment we must remember the result is the presence of condensation.
 When bringing a vehicle into a heated garage from the colder climate it creates a thin layer of condensation.
 This thin, almost unnoticeable layer of condensation makes for adhesion issues and paint flaws.
 Much like the condensation which forms on the outside of a cold glass bottle or drink on a warm day.
 To avoid condensation issues allow the cold vehicle to set in the garage bringing its temperature to the temperature of the garage, approximately 4-5 hours.
 Unfortunately in this industry time is money.
 Just as important make sure your auto paint, primers and surfaces are all stored at the right temperature and aren’t allowed to freeze.